menu

 Occupations and Workforce

-Because occupations involving physical labor dominate the local economy, Brandywine is generally considered to be a blue-collar town.
-57.33% of the Brandywine workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Brandywine is a blue-collar town, with 57.33% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Brandywine is a town of production and manufacturing workers, service providers, and managers.
 There are especially a lot of people living in Brandywine who work in management occupations (18.67%), maintenance occupations (10.67%), and healthcare suport services (8.00%).

 Setting & Lifestyle